-The Westcar Papyrus (written in the Middle Kingdom) depicts Cheops (the Greek name for Khufu) was a cruel ruler, unlike his benevolent father, Sneferu .
-Herodotus agrees, stating that he closed all of the temples, forbade sacrificial offering and forced the people to work for him so that he could build the Great Pyramid.
+The Westcar Papyrus (written in the Middle Kingdom) depicts Cheops (the Greek name for Khufu) as a cruel ruler, unlike his benevolent father, Sneferu .
+Herodotus agrees, stating that he closed all of the temples, forbade sacrificial offerings, and forced the people to work for him so that he could build the Great Pyramid.

 He repeats the accusation that Khufu forced his daughter into prostitution in order to raise funds for the build.
 This enterprising young lady supposedly demanded an extra block of stone from each of her “clients” in order to build her own pyramid.